projectcalico/calico/docs/source/securing-calico.rst

 -------------

-Calico uses etcd to store and forward the configuration of the network from plugin to the Falic agent.
+Calico uses etcd to store and forward the configuration of the network from plugin to the Felix agent.
 By default, etcd is writable by anyone with access to its REST interface.
 We plan to use the RBAC feature of an upcoming etcd release to improve this dramatically.
 However, until that work is done, we recommend blocking access to etcd from all but the IP range(s) used by the